Courses of Study

 [GO140B] Writing and Thinking about Law Philosophy typically examines law in the abstract, offering theories of what law is, where it comes from, and what its content should or must be.
 Literature is more concrete, dramatizing those moments of crisis when the law becomes real for them—when a will is read, or a divorce finalized; when someone has been wronged and seeks compensation, or after a crime has been committed; when reformers seek to establish "the rule of law" or when an abusive government uses law to crack down on its critics.
 In this writing-intensive course, we will study literary treatments of the law, including Antigone, Crito, The Merchant of Venice, The Trial, and others, in parallel with philosophical theories about law.
 Four credit hours.
 L, W1.

-GO210f Interest-Group Politics Examines the role and behavior of organized interest groups in American politics.
+[GO210] Interest-Group Politics Examines the role and behavior of organized interest groups in American politics.
 Provides students with opportunities to develop their substantive knowledge of group behavior and their writing skills through the completion of an independent research paper.
 Four credit hours.
-Corrado

-GO214s Parties and the Electoral Process What does the 2016 election mean for American elections in the years ahead?
-An exploration of the electoral process in the United States, emphasizing the historical development of American parties and elections, the legal and constitutional contexts in which they exist, the practical aspects of modern campaigns, and the democratic values inherent in our electoral system and those of other nations.
-Has the process been changed by the 2016 experience?
+GO214f Parties and the Electoral Process An exploration of the electoral process in the United States, emphasizing the historical development of American parties and elections, the legal and constitutional contexts in which they exist, the practical aspects of modern campaigns, and the democratic values inherent in our electoral system and those of other nations.
+Has the electoral process in the United States been so warped that it no longer reflects the will of the people?
+Has it ever reflected the common good?
 Prerequisite: Government 111 or 115, and sophomore or higher standing.
 Four credit hours.
-Maisel
+Shea

 [GO216] Political Rhetoric An introduction to the theory and practice of political rhetoric through the study of historically significant political speeches and the composition and delivery of original addresses, including intensive practice in persuasive writing and public speaking.
 Topics include the moral status of rhetoric and the identification and use of rhetorical figures and modes of persuasion.
 Works studied include the funeral oration of Pericles, speeches from Shakespeare such as Antony's subversive "Friends, Romans, countrymen," Lincoln's Gettysburg Address, and King's "I Have a Dream."
 For the culminating exercise, students will compose and deliver their own political speeches.
 Three credit hours.

-GO226s Media and Politics An assessment of the role of the media in American politics.
+GO226f Media and Politics An assessment of the role of the media in American politics.
 Examines the media as an institution and how it is both influenced by and reflects our system of government.
 What functions, for example, do contemporary news outlets afford the democratic process?
 Is there a connection between the way news is transmitted and the way citizens interact with government?
 Throughout much of American history the press has been considered a watchdog and the "fourth branch" of government.
-The challenge will be to explore the nexus of the theoretical role assigned to the mass media and its present character.
+The challenge in this course is to explore the nexus of the theoretical role assigned to the mass media and its present character.
 Four credit hours.
 S. Shea

 GO231f U.S. Foreign Policy: The Cold War An analysis of the major events facing the United States during the Cold War and the controversies surrounding them.
 Academic and policy debates over national security doctrines, the proper place of ideology in foreign policy, the role of economic factors, and domestic political institutions.
 Topics include the origin of the Cold War, nuclear weapons strategy, the Vietnam War, containment and detente, and the end of the Cold War.
 Prerequisite: Government 131.
 Four credit hours.
 Rodman

-GO245f Memory and Politics Listed as Global Studies 245.
-Four credit hours.
+GO245s Memory and Politics Listed as Global Studies 245.
+Three credit hours.
 S, W2.
 Yoder

 GO251s Israelis and Palestinians: Conflict and Accommodation Examines the origins, evolution, and current state of the conflict between Israelis and Palestinians.
 Explores the forces that have sustained the dispute, the main reasons behind failed attempts at peacemaking, and the factors that account for the current stalemate.
 Focuses on key historical junctures, including the British mandate over Palestine, the creation of Israel and dispossession of the Palestinians, the "Oslo Process" and its collapse, the failed 2000 Camp David Summit and second intifada, as well as the new situation created by the events of the past decade.
 Attention also is paid to media coverage of, and U.S. policy toward, the conflict.
 Prerequisite: Sophomore or higher standing.
 Four credit hours.
 S. Denoeux